TechCollect is committed to recycling e-waste responsibly

 You can find out more about our Recycling Partners here.

-TechCollect meets and often exceeds the government set recycling targets, recycling over 26,000t in 2017/18.
+TechCollect meets and often exceeds the government set recycling targets, recycling over 20,000 tonnes in 2019/20.

 Why is it important to recycle responsibly?